-If you are someone who likes to write poetry and/or short stories, here is a list of nine markets that pay writers for those.
+If you are someone who likes to write poetry and/or short stories, here is a list of eight markets that pay writers for those.
 What is great is that you don’t have to be an established writer to submit your work.
 Many magazines state in their submission guidelines that they accept works by authors who have not been previously published.
 It’s your chance to show the world your literary talent!

 Stinging Fly is the high-profile literary journal.
 They publish poetry, fiction, essays, interviews and short stories.
 The magazine also accepts poetry and prose in translation.
 All work must be previously unpublished.
 They pay $30 per magazine page for fiction and non-fiction, $50 per poem and $250 for featured poet.

 Split Lip magazine is a literary journal.
 They accept poems, fiction, memories, interviews and reviews.
 Fiction must be from 1,000 to 3,000 words in length, memories under 2,000 and short fiction under 1,000.
 They pay from $25 to $50; payment for print is $5 per page.

 Rattle is a poetry magazine.
 They publish poetry and translations of poetry.
 Each issue features a theme related to a particular community of poets, such as teachers, or slam poets.
 They pay $200 per poem in print, and $100 for online contributors.
 All submissions are automatically considered for the annual $2,000 prize.

 Beneath Ceaseless Skies is an online magazine, dedicated to publishing literary adventure fantasy.
 The magazine seeks short stories up to 15,000 words.
 They pay 8 cents per word.